Skullervo/medQA/Docker setup/readme.md

 # 🐳 Docker Guide Overview

 This directory contains **subfolders**, each providing Docker instructions for a specific topic shown in the previous diagram.
-The goal is to help developers understand and apply Docker in modular steps across different services and use cases.
+The goal is to help user of this project to understand and apply Docker in modular steps across different services and use cases.

 Each subfolder includes:
 - A relevant `Dockerfile`